AlbertRapp/tidychatmodels/README.md

 ## Supported vendors

-Currently only supported vendors are openAI, mistral.ai and ollama. ollama allows you to deploy local LLMs and chat with them through `localhost`.
-The ollama’s API is a bit different but on our `tidychatmodels` interface everything should still works the same or very similar.
+Currently only supported vendors are openAI, mistral.ai and [ollama](https://ollama.com/). ollama allows you to deploy local LLMs and chat with them through `localhost`.
+The ollama’s API is a bit different but on our `tidychatmodels` interface everything should still works the same or be at least very similar.

 For example, creating a chat works pretty much the same but doesn’t require an API key.